libremap/libremap-webui/README.md

 **See the map in action at the [libremap.net](http://libremap.net) instance!**

-If you're interested in setting up an LibreMap instance, then head over to the [docs](#documentation) and don't be shy if you have questions -- [get in touch](#contact) with us!.

 ## Goals of LibreMap:
 * show the state of all community networks, both on a global and local scale.
 * decentralized.